-- (1) A person who generates waste is the owner of that waste until it is made available by that person for collection by the Municipality or a service provider in accordance with this by-law. - (2) Waste becomes the property of the Municipality once it is made available for collection. - (3) Subsections (1) and (2) do not apply to waste streams identified in terms of section 10(2)(d) and to waste disposed of unlawfully. - (4) A person who generates waste contemplated in subsection (3) remains the owner of the waste until the waste is disposed of lawfully. - (5) Waste on the following premises controlled by the Municipality: - (a) waste disposal facilities; - (b) waste transfer facilities; and is the property of the Municipality.
+- (1) A person who generates waste is the owner of that waste until it is made available by that person for collection by the Municipality or a service provider in accordance with this by-law. - (2) Waste becomes the property of the Municipality once it is made available for collection. - (3) Subsections (1) and (2) do not apply to waste streams identified in terms of section 11(2)(d) and to waste disposed of unlawfully. - (4) A person who generates waste contemplated in subsection (3) remains the owner of the waste until the waste is disposed of lawfully. - (5) Waste on the following premises controlled by the Municipality: - (a) waste disposal facilities; - (b) waste transfer facilities; and - facilities where waste is received, stored, recovered or treated, is the property of the Municipality. - (6) No person may remove from or interfere with waste on premises contemplated in subsection (5), unless authorised by the Municipality.